OffchainLabs/broadcast-erc/README.md

 Contracts appearing in the standard text can be found in [`/contracts/standard/`](/contracts/standard/).

-A reference implementation of the standard can be found in [`/contracts/reference-impl/`](/contracts/reference-impl/)
+A reference implementation of `IBroadcaster`, `IReceiver`, and `IBlockHashProverPointer` can be found in [`/contracts/reference-impl/`](/contracts/reference-impl/)

+A reference implementation of `IBlockHashProver` contracts for Arbitrum chains can be found in [OffchainLabs/arbitrum-block-hash-prover](https://github.com/OffchainLabs/arbitrum-block-hash-prover)

+A reference implementation of `IBlockHashProver` contracts for OP stack chains can be found in [OffchainLabs/op-block-hash-prover](https://github.com/OffchainLabs/op-block-hash-prover)